frontendpatterns/frontendpatterns.dev/src/content/patterns/error-handling.md

 ## Solution

-Apply the Error Handling pattern by gracefully managing and displaying errors from failed API requests, and reinforce it with concise examples or tests.
+Gracefully manage and display errors from failed API requests.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.